First Degree Assault Charges in Alabama

 Assault Involving a Deadly Weapon

-First-degree assault in Alabama can be charged by the use of a deadly weapon.
-However, there are four other ways that first-degree assault could be charged without the use of a deadly weapon.
+Alabama 1st degree assault can be charged by the use of a deadly weapon.
+However, there are four other ways that first degree assault could be charged without the use of a deadly weapon.
 This varies on a case to case basis.
 Quite often, the use of a deadly weapon is the basis for a felony assault charge in the state of Alabama.

 Assault Without a Weapon